General Information | In Progress Grades

 Failure to take the final examination, or submit a paper or report that has been substituted for it, is counted as a failure in the examination.
 Exceptions are made for reasons beyond the student's control, at the discretion of the instructor.
 In such cases, students may submit an Incomplete Grade Request/Report form for the course.
-The course will be graded "I" until the examination has been taken, which must occur by the end of the next semester (see Incomplete Work).
+The course will be graded "I" until the examination has been taken, which must occur by the end of the following semester, excluding Summer and January terms. (see Incomplete Work).

 When, for reasons beyond her/his control, a student is unable to complete the final portion of her/his work in a course, she/he may request to receive the temporary grade of "Incomplete" ("I").
 When the outstanding work is submitted, the instructor will grade the work and the final grade will be recorded by the registrar with a notation of "Inc Grade Removed," which will appear on the student's transcript.

 For a student to receive an "Incomplete," she/he must obtain an Incomplete Grade Request/Report form and file it with the appropriate information and signatures.
 The form documents the percentage of work completed, the grade for this work, the work remaining to be completed, and the date by which the remaining work is due.
 This form must be filed to Academic Records by the last day of instruction.
 In the case of a student's inability to take the final examination, a late Incomplete Grade Request/Report form, with documentation, may be submitted by the end of the final examination period.
 Without this form filed in the M Center, the instructor is required to assign a letter grade.
 A student applying for an "Incomplete" should refer to the Academic Standing section of this catalog to determine how the "Incomplete" will affect her/his academic standing.